baeddavid/omok/README.md

          * `agressiveAction()` places a piece at the first available end of the CLS.
 * 4. Repeat step 3 until a winner is produced.

+* The algorithm has a time complexity of 𝒪(𝓷) and a space complexity of 𝒪(𝓷).
+It's time complexity is due to the fact that we must store all player and computer moves in separate caches.

+## Future Updates
+ * Refactor the iterative "ai" and replace it with the `minimax` algorithm.
+ * Refactor the html to reduce `div` tags written.
+ * Refactor the caches that store moves.
+Changing them from objects to priority queues for a more efficient aglorithm.